Awudu-Jamal1/Snake--Game/README.md

 # Snake -Game

- The game is like the game we use to play in our phones in our 90s.But this game is built to on any browser.
+ The game is like the game we use to play on our phones in the 90s.But this game is built to run on any browser.

+ #Play Game Online